dalmo1991/superflexPy/doc/popular_models.rst

 Application: implementation of existing conceptual models
 =========================================================

-This page describes the implementation of existing conceptual hydrological models using SuperflexPy.
-The translation of a model in SuperflexPy requires the following steps:
+This page describes the SuperflexPy implementation of several existing conceptual hydrological models.
+The "translation" of a model into SuperflexPy requires the following steps:

 1. Design of a structure that reflects the original model but satisfies the